African Safari Frequently Asked Questions

 Listening to your guide will ensure that these encounters stay memorable for the right reasons.
-When in the wilderness areas it is advisable to listen to the safety talks and not think that you can do your own thing.
-Although animals can be approached in the safari vehicles they are wild and will react to a threat – a person walking in their territory is considered a threat.
+When in the wilderness areas it is advisable to listen to the safety talks.
+Do not think for one moment that you can do your own thing.
+Although animals can be approached in the safari vehicles, they are wild and will react to a threat.
+A person walking in their territory is considered a threat.
+This means you.

 Also read more about The African Safari Seasons

-An African Safari today is a far cry from the safaris of the past and quite simply you can expect any accommodation you desire – from rustic camping safaris to 6-star luxury.
-When enquiring it is best to state what your expectations are regarding accommodation and the consultants will assist you in meeting your needs.
-The costs of the accommodations vary a great deal too.
+An African Safari today is a far cry from the safaris of the past.
+When inquiring about your safari trip it is best to state what your expectations are regarding accommodation so that your Siyabona consultant can assist you in meeting your needs.

 Some establishments will have photographic equipment for sale such as batteries, film and memory cards but these may be relatively pricey so it is best to come prepared.